tahiat/specimin/README.md

 implemented interfaces, annotations, etc. - the resulting program should be the same as the original (with “dead” code that isn’t used by the target method(s) removed, of course).
-But, at the implementation level, nothing has to work - recall that Specimin’s goal is basically to “stub out” everything that’s used by the target method.
+But, at the implementation level, nothing has to work - recall that SpecSlice’s goal is basically to “stub out” everything that’s used by the target method.

 ## Annotations